MicrosoftDocs/mslearn-copilot-plugins/contoso-real-estate/README.md

 ## Testing the plugin

-Sideload the plugin in Copilot in Bing by following the instructions in [Sideload and test plugins](https://learn.microsoft.com/copilot-plugins/test-debug/sideload-test-plugins).
+Sideload the plugin in Bing [bing.com/chat](https://bing.com/chat) by following the instructions in [Sideload and test plugins (Private Preview)](https://learn.microsoft.com/copilot-plugins/test-debug/sideload-test-plugins).